adityathebe/adityathebe.com/content/posts/what-does-it-mean-to-own-a-bitcoin/index.md

 I am writing this blog post to put down in words the things that I've learned from the book and in hopes to help at least a single person who wants to learn about Bitcoin.

 > Disclaimer: This post only deals with the techinal aspects of owning a bitcoin; not political, not economical, not legal or any other \*-cal imaginable but just the technical aspects.

+First let's understand the basic but also a very important concept in bitcoin - Transactions.
+When Bob wants to transfer $2 from his $5 to Alice he simply sources the $2 from his account.
+In the case of Bitcoin, where does Bob source the 2 BTC from ?

+In our traditional practice the input to a transaction is a fund source.
+If you want to transact in cash then you get the money from your wallet(source), if you're paying online then you get the money from your Paypal(source) or your credit card(source) maybe.
+In the same way, if you want to transact in bitcoin, what exactly is the source ?
+Weirdly enough, the source to a transaction is another transaction!

+There's actually no such thing as bitcoin balance.
+There are only UTXOs.
+So when BOB says he has 5 BTC what he really means is there are some UTXO that he has ownership over.
+IT means that BOB has the key which can unlock the UTXOs worth 5 BTC.

 ## Private Keys